connor-prinster/Java-Programs/java-badge-training/javaBadge.md

         * can use the super class as well as some custom code
     * minuses
         * may not be necessary but will attempt it anyways, only making it far too complex
+        * overriding may cause confusion

 * Show how to overload constructors and methods, talk about plusses and minuses in doing so.
     * see `./overloading`
+    * *plusses*
+        * more convenient than writing a whole other method that only takes an extra parameter
+        * can be easier to read
+    * *minuses*
+        * Easy to accidentally have the body of one overloaded function not match the body or functionality of the other.
+An example of a accidental overload would be the two functions below.
+        ```java
+          public int sum(int a, int b) {
+            return a + b;
+          }
+          public int sum(int a, int b, int c) {
+            return a - b - c;
+          }
+        ```

 ## Library